Yuan Shao: Refusal to host the emperor (195–196)

 In 195, Ju Shou suggested to Yuan Shao to welcome Emperor Xian to Ji Province so he could effectively control the Han central government and use the emperor as a figurehead to enhance his legitimacy.
 However, Guo Tu and Chunyu Qiong opposed this move under the faulty logic that if Yuan Shao were to do so, he would have to yield to Emperor Xian on key decisions.
 Yuan Shao, valuing his autonomy, listened to Guo Tu and Chunyu Qiong and let the opportunity pass by.
+(Note: However, Yuan Shao's biography in Sanguozhi recorded that it was Guo Tu who suggested to Yuan Shao to take the emperor in.
+When annotating Yuan Shao's biography in Sanguozhi, Pei Songzhi cited the Xiandi Zhuan, which like the Houhanshu also recorded that Ju Shou was the one who suggested taking in Emperor Xian.
+Pei then noted that the account in Xiandi Zhuan contradicted the account found in Yuan Shao's biography in Sanguozhi.
+In vol.03 of Zizhi Tongjian Kaoyi, Sima Guang noted that Tongjian adopted the account found in Yuan Shao's biography in Fan Ye's Houhanshu.)
 In contrast, his would-be rival, Cao Cao used the opportunity to welcome Emperor Xian to his base in Xuchang, where the new imperial capital was established.

 In 196, the Han imperial court, under Cao Cao's control, awarded Yuan Shao the appointment of Grand Commandant.
 However, Yuan Shao rejected the appointment because Grand Commandant ranked below General-in-Chief, the position held by Cao Cao.
 As a result, Cao Cao gave up his position and offered it to Yuan Shao, who readily accepted it.
 Yuan Shao was also enfeoffed as the Marquis of Ye.